Introduction

 India is a deeply traditional country, and dressing appropriately is the easiest way to blend in and show respect.
 While you do not need to wear traditional Indian clothing, modesty is key.

-Both women and men should aim to cover their shoulders, cleavage, and knees when out in public.
-Loose-fitting, breathable cotton clothing—such as maxi skirts, wide-leg linen pants, and long tunics—are both incredibly comfortable in the heat and culturally appropriate.
-Always carry a lightweight scarf (dupatta) in your day bag; you will need it to cover your head when entering mosques, Sikh Gurudwaras, or certain Hindu temples.
+Both should aim to cover their shoulders, cleavage, and knees when out in public.
+Loose, breathable cotton clothing, like maxi skirts, wide-leg linen pants, and long tunics, feels comfortable in the heat.

 Embrace Digital Payments (UPI)

-One of the greatest safety and convenience upgrades for travelers in 2026 is India’s transition to a cashless digital economy.
+One of the best upgrades for travelers in 2026 is India’s move to a cashless digital economy.
+This makes travel safer.
+It also makes travel more convenient.
 The Unified Payments Interface (UPI) is ubiquitous, used by luxury boutiques and small street vendors alike.

 Conclusion: Embark on Your Empowering Journey

 Ready to start planning your empowering Indian adventure?
-Dive deeper into your preparation by reading our comprehensive guide on *What to Wear in India: A Packing Guide for Women*, and subscribe to our newsletter today to receive exclusive itineraries, packing tips, and inspiring travel stories delivered straight to your inbox!
+Dive deeper into your trip planning with our full guide, What to Wear in India: A Packing Guide for Women.

 Frequently Asked Questions (FAQs)